 Consumers also may be eligible for services through the Commonwealth Home Support Program (CHSP) which is partly funded by the State and Commonwealth Government.
 This enables services to be provided at a reduced cost to consumers.
 Eligibility assessments for Meals on Wheels are carried out by a CHSP professional, who may also suggest other available services, depending on the client’s individual needs.
 To find out if you are eligible for Meals on Wheels please contact your local service provider who can guide you through the referral process in your area.

-To find your nearest Service Provider just click on the orange FIND US button, and you will be taken to the Service Provider page, where you simply enter either your suburb or postcode to locate Meals on Wheels service provider nearest to you.
+To find your nearest Service Provider just click on the orange FIND US button, and you will be taken to the Service Provider page, where you simply enter either your shire or postcode to locate Meals on Wheels service provider nearest to you.

 More than just a meal